 ## Signature Techniques

-- **"I should have known..."-openers:** Retrospective narrator hints early
+- **"I should have known..."-openings:** Retrospective narrator hints early

-- **Object catalogs:** Scenes often start with a list of 3-5 objects
+- **Object catalogs:** Scenes often begin with a list of 3-5 objects

 in the room

-- **Dialog break:** Characters do not finish each other's sentences β
+- **Dialog-break:** Characters do not finish each other's sentences β they

 ## Tone & Atmosphere